Army Alpha: Army Beta

+Relationship of scores and errors

 In any psychological aptitude test, the person scoring the test has to take into consideration any error that the examinee will possibly make while taking the test.
 C. R. Atwell did a small study on the relationship of scores and errors based on the results of administration of the "Army Alpha".

 C. R. Atwell wrote, "The number of errors made by a subject on a test should be indicative of his approach to the test, whether he works in a hurriedly and rashly or slowly and cautiously.
 Considered alone, however, the number of errors is a relatively meaningless figure, since more errors would be expected with lower scores.
 If for a given score wide deviations occur in the number of errors, the error score of a subject should be of value in giving additional information about him".

 Purpose

 Yerkes outlined seven purposes for administering the "Army Alpha" test: